googleapis/java-spanner-cassandra/README.md

     **1. Using a YAML Configuration File (Recommended for Production)**

-    For production and complex setups, it is recommended to use a YAML file to configure the adapter.
+    For production setups, it is recommended to use a YAML file to configure the adapter.
 This method supports multiple listeners and global settings.
+See the [Configuration Options](docs/config-options.md) for a complete list of all supported options.

     Create a `config.yaml` file with the following structure:
     ```yaml
     globalClientConfigs:
-      spannerEndpoint: "spanner.googleapis.com:443"
       enableBuiltInMetrics: true
       healthCheckEndpoint: "127.0.0.1:8080"
     listeners: